An emergency can occur anytime and may require immediate action.

-The Counseling Center is located on the 3rd floor of the Roaden University Center in room 307.
+The TN Tech Counseling Center is located on the 3rd floor of the Roaden University Center in room 307.
 You can also contact the office at 931-372-3331.
-If no counselors from the Counseling Center are able to respond, please call 911 for immediate assistance.
+If no counselors from the Counseling Center are able to respond, please contact the TN Tech police at 931-372-3234 or 911 for immediate assistance.

 Some Warning Signs of Suicide